 Taking it to a garment (standard KM): color 1 = wool/rayon blend, color 2 = sewing thread.
 Note the difference in color where there is no needle selection for pattern, and how one color is more prominent on one side than the other.
 Sometimes the latter may be used to advantage when the goal is a plaited fabric, but no plaiting feeder is available.
 Simply program in a blank row, and position threads using thread lace setting to produce the knit.

-For more details for some unconventional uses for setting see the post.
 I knit on a 910 electronic, with no option for such fabrics built into the knit carriage.
 I was able, however, to modify and use my punchcard carriage with the intent of producing yet another “unconventional”, ribbed fabric.

 Added tips: the tension dial usually ends to be a bit tighter than stocking stitch.
 The fabric produced is also thinner and shorter than stocking stitch, as is fair isle.
 The finished fabric tends to elongate when blocked.

 The setting may be used instead of plating.
 A plated, solid fabric is produced by non-selected needles.
 The thread lace thread tends to appear on the knit side, as opposed to the plating yarn, which appears on the purl side.
 The color mix may appear less even than in traditional plating.
 Simply lock the card or needle selection on an all “blank” row.

 If the “lace” thread is too thick or too contrasting in color, the eyelet pattern may be lost.
 Simple geometric shapes are best.
 Some knit weaving patterns may also work well.
 In terms of altering the repeats using the buttons on the electronic models, double length or sometimes double wide as well as vertical mirroring may produce interesting results.
 Sewing or serger threads may serve as the thin yarn and match yarn color well if that is desired.